Approximate Release Date: November 5, 1992

 Publisher: Absolute Entertainment

-The impressive visuals of David Crane’s Amazing Tennis is also its biggest problem.
+The impressive visuals of David Crane’s Amazing Tennis are also its biggest problem.

 It’s important to remember that the Super Nintendo can’t do “real” 3D graphics, at least very well.
 There tends to be a lot of stuttering and general weirdness that modern eyes can’t ignore.
 Amazing Tennis’ attempt to simulate 3D is pretty good, though, mostly because of the lower-than-usual camera placement.
 Comparing Amazing Tennis to Super Tennis is striking because the former has huge sprites that are highly detailed; looking great and having more animation is pretty much a requirement given how literally front and center the foreground player is here.